yuanming-hu/fc4/README.md

   To get a pretrained model, please download [**Pretrained model on the ColorChecker Dataset**](https://github.com/yuanming-hu/fc4/releases/download/pretrained/pretrained_colorchecker_fold1and2.zip), and put the three files in folder `pretrained`
  - This model is trained on **fold 1 and fold 2**.
 It should be tested on **fold 0**.
 More models coming soon.

-f) **How to make inference on images based on trained model?**
+f) **How to make inference on images based on a trained model?**

- - Please download the pretrained model first.
+ - Please download the pretrained model first (as an example here).
 You can modify the model path to other checkpoints if you want.
  - Test on the ColorChecker dataset (make sure you have preprocessed it):
  ```
   python2 fc4.py test pretrained/colorchecker_fold1and2.ckpt -1 g0